Skip to content

 In 2014 I began to delve into the considerable archival holdings at the Bath Record Office, containing hundreds of letters from applicants, many dating back over a century.
 These letters are a fascinating glimpse into the lives of remarkably cosmopolitan women, many of whom traveled the world as missionaries or as part of colonial families.

-As of this writing I am in discussion with the Board of Trustees about a possible public art project that may draw upon the current residents’ life stories.
-I plan to focus on the tiny, beautiful gardens that can be found to the rear of the quadrangle.
-These belong to the residents, who are free to transform them in any way they wish.
+The watercolours show different views of the Partis College grounds: the tiny, beautiful gardens that can be found to the rear of the quadrangle, the side gardens, and overall views of the complex.
+The smaller gardens touched me in particular.
+They belong to the residents, who are free to transform them in any way they wish.
 In this way, the garden becomes a direct expression of the woman who lives in the attached house.